The category of $\mathbb{Z}$-graded manifolds: what happens if you do not stay positive: Abstract

 \section{Abstract}

 In this paper we discuss the categorical properties of $\mathbb Z$-graded manifolds.
 We start by describing the local model paying special attention to the differences in comparison to the $\N$-graded case.
 In particular we explain the origin of formality for the functional space and spell-out the structure of the power series.
 Then we make this construction intrinsic using filtrations.
-We also formulate the analogue of Bachelor's theorem for the global structure of $\Z$-graded manifolds.
+This sums up to proper definitions of objects and morphisms in the category.
+We also formulate the analogue of Batchelor's theorem for the global structure of $\Z$-graded manifolds. \\[-2em]

 {\thesection.\arabic{equation}}